conan-io/conan-io.github.io/_posts/2019-04-01-New-conan-release-1-14.markdown

 Take into account that some CVS systems, like Git, has a unique commit for all the repository.
 So, if you have several recipes in the same repo you probably don't want to create a new recipe revision if you only commit changes for one of the recipes, but a new revision only for the recipe that has been modified.
 In that case, you should use the the default mode ``revision_mode = "hash"``.
+The revision will be a hash of the recipe contents (beware of EOL between different systems).

 ## Artifactory supports revisions now!